 Schenectady is a larger medium-sized city located in the state of New York.
 With a population of 65,305 people and 43 constituent neighborhoods, Schenectady is the 13th largest community in New York.
-Schenectady has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Schenectady was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Schenectady isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Schenectady are a mix of both white- and blue-collar jobs.
 Overall, Schenectady is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Schenectady who work in office and administrative support (15.47%), sales jobs (10.35%), and food service (7.85%).